Alberplz/angular2-color-picker/readme.md

 ```

 #Extra content
-If you want to change precaculated images for color picker sliders, you can find a little script in this project:
+If you want to change precalculated images for color picker sliders, you can find a little script in this project:
 https://github.com/Alberplz/angular-colorpicker-directive

 #Tested in: